Home Automation: Transforming the Modern Smart Home

 Transform your TV viewing experience with the LIFX Z TV Wi-Fi Smart LED Light Strip.
 Vibrant colors and smart control right from your device.

-Explore the compact yet powerful Raspberry Pi 500, built into a keyboard for the ultimate smart home computing experience.
+The compact yet powerful Raspberry Pi 500, built into a full-size keyboard for the ultimate smart home computing and automation experience.

 Transform your home with the Sonoff Smart Plug-in Unit.
 This device offers an easy way to automate and control your home devices remotely.

-Control your home's lighting with the Sonoff SwitchMan Smart Wall Switch-M5, featuring easy installation and seamless integration with smart assistants.
+Control your home's lighting with the Sonoff SwitchMan Smart Wall Switch-M5, featuring easy installation and direct integration with smart assistants.

 ZigBee smart circuit breaker with DIN rail mounting, energy metering, remote control via Smart Life app, and Alexa/Google voice support.